Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 Performance: carbon ceramic vs cast iron

-Rotor material matters most after the first hard stop.
-Heat repeatability, dust behavior, and corrosion behavior are the big differences.
-Stopping distance is usually limited by tires and ABS first.
+Rotor material counts for most after the first hard stop.
+Heat repeatability, dust, and corrosion are the real differences.
+Stopping distance is usually capped by tires and ABS first.

 Illustration comparing rotor mass and practical behavior between cast iron rotors and carbon ceramic rotors